roblum/git-internals/assets/slides/packfile.md

 ### Create a Pack File

 * `packfile` is a binary file containing loose objects.
-* `git gc` - garbage collect. runs every push. this will combine all loose objects into one file and store deltas from one version to next. can reduce size.
+* `git gc` aka garbage collection.
+This command combine all loose objects into one file and tracks deltas between versions, reducing object sizes on disk.
+Garbage collection typically runs automatically when pushing to a remote repository.
-* `verify-pack` can show what objects were packed in garbage collection.
+* `verify-pack` can show what objects were packed during garbage collection.

 ```sh
 $ git count-objects -H